People

 sebastiaan.loosen@gta.arch.ethz.ch

-Sebastiaan Loosen is senior lecturer and postdoctoral researcher at the Chair of the History and Theory of Urban Design.
-His current research projects focus on the 1960-80s agenda of foreign aid, on the one hand charting the role of architectural schools in developing training programs and research projects, and, on the other hand, outlining the history of the so-called ‘sites-and-services’ approach as a paradigm of urban design.
-On these topics, he recently co-edited a double theme issue of ABE Journal.
+Sebastiaan Loosen is senior lecturer and postdoctoral researcher at the Chair of History and Theory of Urban Design.
+His current research focuses on the 1960-80s agenda of foreign aid and how architecture figured in the knowledge economy fostered by it.
+This ranges from the role of architectural schools in Europe developing training programs and research projects, to the emergence of new housing paradigms, such as the so-called “sites-and-services” approach.
+A recent outcome of this research is a co-edited double theme issue of ABE Journal.
 Architecture Beyond Europe on ‘Architecture in the Foreign Aid-Funded Knowledge Economy’ (2023).

 After obtaining degrees in architectural engineering and in philosophy, he completed his doctoral dissertation, Shaping Social Commitment.
 Architecture and Intellectuality in the 1970s and ’80s, on the formative years of architectural theory in Belgium, investigating the various vantage points from which ‘the social’ was addressed in architectural thought (KU Leuven, 2019).
-Key themes that permeate his work are historiographical challenges, social commitment, and the intricacies of a globalizing architectural culture.
+In general, his work revolves around historiographical challenges, social commitment, and the intricacies of a globalizing architectural culture.
 On these themes, he co-edited for the EAHN’s open access journal Architectural Histories a Special Collection on ‘Marxism and Architectural Theory across the East-West Divide’ as well as an open access volume at Leuven University Press based on the international conference Theory’s History, 196X-199X.
 Challenges in the Historiography of Architectural Knowledge, held in Brussels, February 2017.
-Since 2020, he serves on the editorial board of Architectural Histories.
+From 2020 to 2024, he served on the editorial board of Architectural Histories.

 Courses